 A better way to treat thyroid disease

-Treat the autoimmunity that underlies most cases of thyroid disease.
-Most of the time, this means removing gluten from the diet, and correcting the intestinal flora.
+The best way to treat thyroid disease is to treat the autoimmunity that underlies most cases of thyroid disease.
+Most of the time, this means removing gluten from the diet and correcting the gut microbiome.

 Beyond that, the best way to enhance T3 in the cell is to address the inflammation that suppresses our cellular D1 deiodinase.